LamKeo/about_me/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I romanticized the idea of having a skill to make literally something out of nothing.
 Coding is something that I stumbled upon a few years ago.
 Without much knowledge about it at the time, following it for years, a desire for something more rewarding, and the inability to suppress my curiosity any longer; I decided to take a leap of faith and pursue a new skill.
-I just wanted to do amazing work with brilliant people.
+I just wanted to do amazing work with brilliant people.</p>

-I enjoyed the good days and the bad days.
+<p>I enjoyed the good days and the bad days.
 The comradery and support of my fellow classmates.
 The vast knowledge of content, industry, and insight that was delivered.
-The overall experience.
+The overall experience.</p>

-Aside from all of the languages and technologies, I've learned that I will always be learning in this field.
+<p>Aside from all of the languages and technologies, I've learned that I will always be learning in this field.
 That I am more resilient than I was when I started and to constantly strive for growth as a developer.
 That it's ok if you don't know the answer right away because if there isn't a solution, we can make one.
 I have a super power now and I will not be afraid to use it.</p>

 <h2>Skills</h2>